7 Tips For Great Family Photos

 Below are examples of different lighting, both good and bad....

-3. Start planning your wardrobe for the session 2 months in advance.
+3. Start planning your wardrobe for the session about two months in advance.

 Imagine this: it's a couple days prior to your session.
 You found a cute dress for your daughter, so then you found your son a coordinating button up shirt, and your husband already had a great textured sweater in his closet.
 Then when you get to your own outfit, you're not sure WHAT to put yourself in, so you grab a solid colored top and throw it on.
 It feels tight in all the wrong spots, and you hate it.
 Since you're not comfortable in it, you're (dare I say it?) a little grouchy, and it throws everything off at the session because you don't feel like yourself & know you'll hate what you look like in the photos.